 This CTS has been to the gym and on a diet.
 Cutting the weight of 480 lbs (218 kg) from its frame, the new Cadillac is down to 3,616 lbs (1,640 kg), a significant drop from its former 4,096 lbs (1,858 kg).
 Aluminum door structures and other fat-cutting measures are part of the weight loss trickery.

 Inside the new CTS, a more spacious interior awaits.
-With eight available interior environments, trimmed in either wood, carbon fiber or aluminum, plus leather seating or full semi-aniline leather, the interior still works to retain Cadillac’s luxury status.
-CUE, Cadillac’s infotainment system, uses smartphone and tablet-like controls and commands to access information and entertainment data.
+With eight available interior environments, trimmed in either wood, carbon fiber, or aluminum, plus leather seating or full semi-aniline leather, the interior still works to retain Cadillac’s luxury status.
+CUE, Cadillac’s infotainment system, uses a smartphone and tablet-like controls and commands to access information and entertainment data.
 An 8-inch, high-resolution color touch screen with haptic feedback allows users to swipe and drag in an iPad-like fashion.
 Bluetooth connectivity with natural voice recognition is standard with CUE, along with USB and SD card ports.

 An available 12.3-inch high-resolution, configurable LCD instrument cluster display complements the CUE display and supports the active safety features.
 It offers drivers four layouts - from basic to performance-oriented - each delivering bold, crisp graphics tailored to the level of vehicle information desired.
 A full-color, configurable head-up display is also available.

 Powering the new CTS is a new twin-turbo V6.
 No stinking V8 here people, this here is the 21st century.
 The Twin-Turbo reports power outage to the tune of 420 horsepower (313 kW) and 430 lb.ft. of torque (583 Nm).
-Tiny turbo screws mean quicker dial up, which means quicker power accessibility.
+Tiny turbo screws mean quicker dial-up, which means quicker power accessibility.
 Cadillac reports approximately 90 percent of peak torque is available between 2,500 and 5,500 rpm.
 This configuration helps the CTS reach 60 mph (96.5 km/h) in roughly 4.6 seconds.

-The 2014 CTS is also available with a naturally aspirated 3.6L V-6 rated at an estimated 321 horsepower (239 kW) and also matched with the new paddle-shift eight-speed automatic in rear-wheel-drive models or six-speed automatic with all-wheel drive; and a 2.0L turbocharged engine rated at an estimated 272 horsepower (202 kW) and paired with a six-speed automatic.
+The 2014 CTS is also available with a naturally aspirated 3.6L V-6 rated at an estimated 321 horsepower (239 kW) and also matched with the new paddle-shift eight-speed automatic in rear-wheel-drive models or a six-speed automatic with all-wheel drive, and a 2.0L turbocharged engine rated at an estimated 272 horsepower (202 kW) and paired with a six-speed automatic.